bshredder/gene-sequencer/README.md

     public:

-	// displayes menu to user
+	// displays menu to user
 	void DisplayUserMenu();

 	// displays the dominant allele of each gene in chromosome